vladbatushkov/gateway/src/gw-service/readme-phase1.md

 app.Run();
 ```

-> Note: Support `AllowedOrigin` in advance to prevent CORS issue on web client.
+> Note: Support `AllowedOrigin` in advance to prevent CORS issue of using Gateway by Web Client.

 - Setup `launchSettings.json` file.